-The Group classifies as long-term employee benefits those obligations that it expects to settle after the twelve months following the end of the accounting year or the period in which the employees provide the related services, that is, from the thirteenth month onwards; they are different from short-term benefits, post-employment benefits, and termination benefits.
+The Group classifies as long-term employee benefits those obligations that it expects to settle after the twelve months following the end of the accounting year or the period in which the employees provide the related services, that is, from the thirteenth month onwards; they are different from short-term benefits, postemployment benefits, and termination benefits.

-The Group measures the long term benefits the same way that it measures post employment benefit plans.
-Although its measurement is not subject to the same degree of uncertainty, the same methodology will be applied for its measurement, as follows:
+post-employment defined benefit plans.
+Although its measurement is not subject to the same degree of uncertainty, the same methodology will be applied for its measurement as follows: